Table of Contents

 - Diffuse and strong nuclear staining for myogenin and MyoD1; molecular studies (including FISH) show PAX-FOXO1 fusion gene product in approximately 85% of cases (Am J Clin Pathol 2013;140:82)

-- Histologically, ARMS are more uniform and show more predictable patterns of growth (a finding which correlates with their consistent driver fusion event - they look like a "translocation" sarcoma)
+- Histologically, ARMS is more uniform and shows more predictable patterns of growth (a finding which correlates with its consistent driver fusion event; it looks like a translocation sarcoma)

 - Desmoplastic small round cell tumor: